google/earthengine-community/tutorials/beginners-cookbook/index.md

 #### Example: Image and image collection operations

 Let's analyze images over a region of interest (the counties of Connecticut).
-Images and image collections cover the bulk of Earth Engine's data archives.

 ```javascript
 // Set map center over the state of CT.